avptp/transit-info/readme.md

 The project follows the [default Create React App application structure](https://create-react-app.dev/docs/folder-structure/) with the following additions:

 * `Dockerfile`, `docker-compose.yml`, and `.dockerignore` have all necessary [Docker](https://www.docker.com) manifests to define the development and runtime environments.
+* `docs` contains documentation resources like specifications or screenshots.

 ### License